Path-Check/paper-cred/SPECIFICATION.md

 1. *version*: **NUMERIC**.
 The version of the specification defining the data communicated in this QR code.
 2. *vaccinated*: **SHORTNUMERIC**.
 The vaccination status of the **HOLDER**.
-   Currently designated values:
+   Currently designated values are below.
+Future versions of this specification may designate other values as required.
    * 0: The **HOLDER** has not received any vaccine.
    * 1: The **HOLDER** has received the first (of two) dose of a vaccine.
    * 2: The **HOLDER** has received the second (of two) dose of a vaccine.
 3. *passkey*: **HASH**.
 The cryptographic hash of the data in the Passkey, as defined by the Passkey Specification.

 JSON example:
 ```json